geoflow3d/gfc-brecon/README.md

 This repository contains the flowcharts to get started with building reconstruction with the Geoflow software.

 ## How to do it
-From the root of this repositoty run
+From the root of this repository run

 ```
 geof crop.json